zshannon/ESBuildMobile/README.md

 # ESBuildMobile
- Swift and Kotlin ESBuild bindings for use on Android and iOS
+ Swift and Kotlin ESBuild bindings for use on Android, iOS, and MacOS